ethereum/solidity-website/src/posts/2024-02-08-solidity-developer-survey-2023-results.md

 ### Getting Started & Documentation

-Most respondents considered it easy or “okay” to get started using the Solidity compiler.
+Most respondents considered it very easy (44.8%) or “okay” (50.9%) to get started using the Solidity compiler.
-4.2% (55 people) stated that it was difficult for them.
-When asked what made it difficult to get started, some mentioned a previous lack of technical background or development experience, and others also pointed out a lack of good learning resources or outdated learning resources.
+4.3% (19 people) stated that it was difficult for them.
+When asked what made it difficult to get started, some mentioned lack of good docs and examples.

 ![Getting Started]()